benjepson/SPCtools/README.md

 up plots based on baseline and ongoing monitoring.
 I also intend to extend these methods with ANOX and ANOM functions.

+For now, I use ggQC in R and it works, I am developing spctools in python and when that's further along will move back to R.

 ## Installation

 You can install the development version of SPCtools from